-- Trainers are either currently practicing in their areas of delivery or have vast and recent hands-on experience.
+- Trainers are either currently practising in their areas of delivery or have vast and recent hands-on experience.
 Our trainers do not teach by reading from a PowerPoint only.
-We make sure they do lots of practical and prepare you for the real world.
+We ensure they do lots of practical work and prepare you for the real world.

-- Trainers are qualified to a minimum level that is above what we allow them to teach.
+- Trainers are qualified to a minimum level that is above the course levels we allow them to teach.

-Our instructors are trained to make the course understandable, fun, interesting and worthwhile for everyone involved.
-They will make sure that before you leave the room, that you are extremely confident, competent and know how to go about maintaining your new found skills.
+- Our instructors are trained to make the course understandable, fun, interesting and worthwhile for everyone involved.
+They will make sure that before you leave the room, you are extremely confident, competent, and know how to maintain your newfound skills.

 Proven Educational Process

 We appreciate that assessment can be daunting and, often, unrealistic.
-As such we use a range of techniques including; continual observation, skills stations, scenario driven exercises and written tests, to ensure that candidates are afforded the best possible opportunities to demonstrate their abilities in realistic situations, whilst maintaining integrity.
-If you fail we fail so that won’t be happening.
-We will carry on training you for free until you meet our required standard.
+Therefore, we use a range of techniques including; continual observation, skills stations, scenario-driven exercises, and written tests to ensure that candidates are afforded the best possible opportunities to demonstrate their abilities in realistic situations whilst maintaining integrity.

 We subscribe to the Skills For Health educational standard ‘Assessment Principles For First Aid Qualifications’